metalbear-co/charts/README.md

 Configure this chart if you use a `.pem` license and want full control of your seat usage on-premise.
 See full instructions in the [license server docs](https://metalbear.co/mirrord/docs/managing-mirrord/license-server/).

 ---
+## Contributing

+When contributing to this repo, make sure to use a branch rather than a fork.

+---

 ## Useful Links